XeroOl/notitg-mirin-plugins/luaLayout.md

 <Layer File = "../plugins/luaLayout" />
 ```

-If you don't plan on editing `layout.xml`, you can make the whole file just that one line.
+If you don't plan on editing `layout.xml`, you can make the whole file just this one line.

 ## Usage